vllab-cau/vllab-cau.github.io/_pages/research.md

    This project aims to develop an object-oriented framework to learn transferable knowledge for task planning of a robot.

-   Funded by Samsung Research Funding & Incubation Center of Samsung Electronics.<br>
+   Funded by Samsung Research Funding & Incubation Center.<br>

 -----
 ## Past Projects